Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: The system of coupled harmonics

-We note that here, we extend the gradient $\nabla$ naturally to the sequence space $\widehat{V}_{\mathrm{per}}$ by identifying it with the pointwise application to each sequence element. \begin{remark}[On well-posedness] We note that the time-periodic weak formulations \eqref{eq:weak-Floquet-time}--\eqref{eq:weak-Floquet-freq} are not generally expected to be well-posed, for a given $\omega$.
-In fact, we are especially interested in $\omega\in \mathbb T$, where the operator on the left-hand side has a nontrivial kernel, which corresponds to the existence of Floquet solutions with a vanishing right-hand side (see, e.g., \cite{YGA22}). \end{remark} \begin{remark} We note that the corresponding formulation of the Neumann boundary condition is \eqref{eq:weak-Floquet-freq}, with the exception of the boundary form, which vanishes for homogeneous Neumann boundary conditions. \end{remark}
+We note that here, we extend the gradient $\nabla$ naturally to the sequence space $\widehat{V}_{\mathrm{per}}$ by identifying it with the pointwise application to each sequence element. \begin{remark} We note that the corresponding formulation of the Neumann boundary condition is \eqref{eq:weak-Floquet-freq}, with the exception of the boundary form, which vanishes for homogeneous Neumann boundary conditions. \end{remark}